smartstache/doorman/README.md

 ### Help

 Would love some help on this.
-I know there's alread a lot of devs out there looking for on-chain whitelist capability.
+I know there's already a lot of devs out there looking for on-chain whitelist capability.

 ### Credits & Resources